DorianMaliszewski/http-relay-proxy/README.md

 **Request are identified with : `METHOD : URL`.**

 - Proxy has 3 options : passthrough, recording, replaying.
 The mode is selected based on options you pass to the cli.
-- When running in recording or replaying you need to made 2 calls: one to start the session and one to end (otherwise maybe meme issue).
+- When running in recording or replaying you need to made 2 calls: one to start the session and one to end (otherwise memory issue ?).
 - When starting a session it will add a cookie to your headers to identify your session id
 - Based on this session id it will retrieve records (replay), or store them in memory (record).
 - Save only happen when you stop the session.
 In record mode save the file with suffix .snap in JSON format.